Events from the

 Commenced acting independently and maneuvering incident to entering port and streaming starboard paravane.
 Captain at the Conn., Navigator on the bridge, engines in high pressure combination.
 Both anchors ready for letting go.
 Passed between Pearl Harbor channel entrance buoys.

-Orresen, O. H., Pilot, USN came aboard.
+Orresen, O. H., Pilot, USN reported on board for duty.

 [12-16 Hours]